 Why complete two residencies?

 Family Medicine specializes in the care of individual patients in the context of their families and communities across all age and illness categories.
-Preventive Medicine specializes in understanding populations and how systems of care effect the health of individuals.
-The Family and Preventive Medicine Residency provides both the individual care skills as well as specific experience in stepping back and looking at the big picture of improving health.
-It should not be considered by someone only interested in direct patient care, or someone only interested in Public Health.
+Preventive Medicine specializes in understanding populations and how systems of care affect the health of individuals.
+The Family and Preventive Medicine Residency provides training in both individual health and population health skills.
+Someone only interested in direct patient care, or someone only interested in Public Health should not consider it.

 What is the advantage of the combined residency compared to separately completing a Family Medicine Residency and a Preventive Medicine Residency?

 The interspersed and longitudinal nature of our combined training allows principles of population health to be applied during Family Medicine rotations, and principles of individual health to be applied during Preventive Medicine rotations.
 Our program also allows for a less rushed approach to completing a Masters in Public Health (spread over three or four years, as opposed to just one or two years).
 This represents a unique and efficient mechanism for completing the MPH and residency requirements of both the American Board of Family Medicine and the American Board of Preventive Medicine.

 Is it difficult to complete two residencies and an MPH in four years?

 Completing Board requirements for two specialties (including an MPH) is associated with fuller schedules.
 For this reason, the combined program is discouraged for individuals who have a history of academic concerns or low energy levels.

 How do residents pay for their MPH education?

 Presently, tuition is covered for resident participation in the standard academic program for the MPH in Population Medicine through the Loma Linda University School of Public Health.